TeamRegio/EpiRegioDB/docs/UseCases.rst

 Query Guide
 ---------
 Here we provide a step-by-step guide for every query available, including an explanation of the output.
-Every query has an *Examplary Query* button at the  bottom of the page.
+Every query has an *Example Query* button at the  bottom of the page.
 Try it out to see how a valid query would look like.
 Have a look at :ref:`Results in detail` to get an explanation of all the output parameters.

 Gene Query
 =================